GoInterject/GoInterject.github.io/bApps/InterjectTraining/Projections/ProjectionChangeQuery.md

 ## Overview

-**Purpose**: The Projections Change Query Tool provides insight into how Projections have been changed while open, with views on the summary and detailed levels.
+**Purpose**: The Projections Change Query Tool provides insight to how Projections have been changed while open, with views on the summary and detailed levels.

 **Report Location**<br>
 (Attach Report Location Image here)